 The female sex hormone, progesterone, plays a crucial role in the menstrual cycle and the maintenance of pregnancy - two critical aspects of a woman’s health.
-That said, when it comes to sex hormones, too much of a good thing isn’t always great.
+That said, when it comes to sex hormones, too much of a good thing isn’t always great; a change in weight, water retention and changes in sex drive may all be a result of high progesterone levels.

 Let’s have a look at high progesterone levels and the signs and side effects that come along with it.